 Gobble, gobble!
 It's never too early to start thinking about Thanksgiving, especially if you're hopping to the Disneyland Resort.
 While Thanksgiving itself isn't a major affair in the parks since they will be decorated for Christmas, the dining experience is.
 Here is everything you need to know to find your Disneyland Thanksgiving dinner ... plus a few tips!
-Be sure to hop back in late September and early October when there will be more specific information about Thanksgiving offerings in 2019.
-In the meantime, we offer a look at what's been offered in the past.
+The Disneyland Thanksgiving dinner offerings for 2019 are available as of Oct.
+2!
+Are you hungry for the mouth-watering details?
+Us too!
+Let's hop to it!

 There are many options for Disneyland Thanksgiving dinner.
 There are large buffet dinners, table-service dinners and quick-service turkey dinners.
-Most Disney dining reservations for table-service and large ballroom events fill up as soon as the 60-day reservation window opens.
-With Thanksgiving falling on November 28 in 2019, set a reminder on your phone for Sunday, September 29 to make a Thanksgiving dinner reservation at the Disneyland Resort.
-Don't fret if you missed that window!
+Most Disney dining reservations for table-service and large ballroom events fill up as soon as the reservation window opens.
+With Thanksgiving falling on November 28 in 2019, reservations are open as of Wed, Oct.
+2, 2019, at 7:00 a.m.
+You can call Disneyland Dining or book online to make a Thanksgiving dinner reservation at the Disneyland Resort.
+Don't fret if you've missed that window!
 Keep checking back in case of cancellations.
 For quick-service Disneyland Thanksgiving dinners, there are plenty of delicious options in Disneyland and Disney California Adventure.

 If you want to have a full, sit-down meal for Thanksgiving at the parks, you can make advance reservations (be aware that many will sell out) at disneyland.com/dining or by calling 714-781-DINE.